rgalanakis/goless/doc/index.rst

 ----

-``goless`` works under PyPy out of the box with the stackless backend, because it includes a ``stackless.py`` file in its standard library.
+``goless`` works under PyPy out of the box with the stackless backend, because PyPy includes a ``stackless.py`` file in its standard library.
 This appears to work properly, but fails the ``goless`` test suite.
 We are not sure why yet, as ``stackless.py`` does not have a real maintainer and the bug is difficult to track down.